|Position:||Programme Leader MSc Instrumental Analytical Sciences|

 Key Duties and Responsibilities

 Dr Craig Mckenzie is an analytical scientist whose research interests have focused upon the development of fully validated analytical methodologies for the detection of a wide range of environmental contaminants, illicit drugs and their metabolites, and pharmaceutical products in complex environmental and forensic matrices.
-His current research focuses on the development and validation of methods for the analysis of emerging environmental contaminants including pharmaceutical residues and endocrine disrupting compounds (including antibiotics, non-steroidal anti-inflammatory drugs (NSAIDs), steroid hormones and non-steroidal EDCs) in river water, wastewater, agricultural soils and sewage sludge.
+His current research focuses on the development and validation of methods for the analysis of emerging environmental contaminants including pharmaceutical residues and endocrine disrupting compounds (including antibiotics, steroid hormones and non-steroidal EDCs) in river water, wastewater, agricultural soils and sewage sludge.
 He also is involved in the development of rapid analytical methods for taint compounds (compounds which affect taste and odour of water and fish) in a variety of environmental matrices.
-He is a member of the IDEAS Research Institute and is currently conducting research in partnership with, amongst others, the James Hutton Institute (Aberdeen), Marine Scotland Science (Aberdeen) and IUT Castres (France) and the newly created SCOPE group (Glasgow Caledonian University, University of Strathclyde, University of Highlands and Islands, James Hutton Institute)
+He is a member of the IDEAS Research Institute and is currently conducting research in partnership with, amongst others, the James Hutton Institute (Aberdeen), Marine Scotland Science (Aberdeen), Research Centre for Eco-Environmental Science (Chinese Academy of Science, Beijing) and IUT Castres (France) and the newly created SCoPE group (Glasgow Caledonian University, University of Strathclyde, University of Highlands and Islands, James Hutton Institute)

 Dr McKenzie is: